Manchester Savings Bank

 The Manchester and Salford Savings Bank opened in 1818 in Manchester.
 For a long period, it was the third largest savings bank in the country and at one stage, the largest savings bank in England.
-Following the Trustee Savings Bank Act of 1975, the Bank merged with seven other local savings banks to form the TSB North West Central.
+Following the Trustee Savings Banks Act 1976 (c.
+4), the bank merged with seven other local savings banks to form the TSB North West Central.

 History

-The Manchester and Salford Savings Bank was founded in December 1817 as a result of meetings of “the borough-reeves and constables”; it opened in Marsden Square only a month later, in January 1818.
+The Manchester and Salford Savings Bank was founded in December 1817 as a result of meetings of "the borough-reeves and constables"; it opened in Marsden Square only a month later, in January 1818.
 In contrast with many other small savings banks, which may have been supported by a local parish and by tradesmen, the Manchester and Salford Savings Bank had support of the highest order.
-The Bishop of Chester was President and members of Parliament, magistrates and “prominent gentlemen” were vice presidents.
-There were 17 trustees and 59 managers on the Board so that the voluntary duties could be spread widely.
-The trustees also bore the expenses of the Bank until it was able to support itself.
+The Bishop of Chester was president and members of Parliament, magistrates and "prominent gentlemen" were vice presidents.
+There were 17 trustees and 59 managers on the board so that the voluntary duties could be spread widely.
+The trustees also bore the expenses of the bank until it was able to support itself.

-By 1830 the bank had proved so popular that it was necessary for the Bank to relocate to larger premises and Cross Street became the Manchester Bank’s new headquarters in 1830.
-Two years later there was a run on the Bank following rumours about the general security of savings banks.
-Some 3,000 of its accounts were closed and the Bank had to let out part of its premises to the Law Society.
-It took some ten years for the Bank to recover and begin expanding again and larger premises were acquired in King Street.
-By 1856, the Manchester and Salford was the third largest savings bank with nearly one million pounds deposits (the two leaders were St, Martin’s Place with £1.4 million and the Exeter Savings Bank with just over one million pounds).
+By 1830 the bank had proved so popular that it was necessary for the bank to relocate to larger premises and Cross Street became the Manchester Bank's new headquarters in 1830.
+Two years later there was a run on the bank following rumours about the general security of savings banks.
+Some 3,000 of its accounts were closed and the bank had to let out part of its premises to the Law Society.
+It took some ten years for the bank to recover and begin expanding again and larger premises were acquired in King Street.
+By 1856, the Manchester and Salford was the third largest savings bank with nearly one million pounds deposits (the two leaders were St. Martin's Place with £1.4 million and the Exeter Savings Bank with just over £1 million pounds).

+New premises, commissioned to serve as the society's head office, were designed by Edward Salomons in the renaissance style and opened in Booth Street in 1872.